 “But I have met Lord Horus -- long ago when I was a child.
 I had better refresh myself with his teachings.
-I don’t want to appear uneducated in front of your stepson. -- Life is good.
+I don’t want to appear uneducated in front of your stepson. ~ There is so much to learn – It will take me a long time to know everything there is to know – Grandfather is commanding the greatest Shaman who has ever lived to come and talk to me -- Life is good. ~

 ~ A TIME OF REFLECTION ~